Seriainme/Seriainme.github.io/source/_posts/tambourine.md

 She told me that the Philosophy exam would go on for 4 hours n it could not be worse.
 She would often get home crying in schooldays.

+{% mark "I dunno y.Perhaps it is not sadness or pressure that I feel.
+I could not tell or help it:( .Sry for seeing me like this.It is so embarrassing." color:green %}

 > <font color="pink">"I dunno y.Perhaps it is not sadness or pressure that I feel.
 I could not tell or help it:( .Sry for seeing me like this.It is so embarrassing."<br></font>

 I remembered the tears dripping down her apple-like cheeks like unexpected raindrop.